AndreArteltBakes/choco_cake/README.md

 4. Whisk milk into the batter of thought.
 For **digit four**, from the milk’s milliliters, sum its decimal digits, then take the integer square root of that sum.

-Add the other dry ingredients without leaving a mathematical trace, pour into a lined tin, and bake until a toothpick comes out clean.
+Add the total mass of the other dry ingredients to your code, pour into a lined tin, and bake until a toothpick comes out clean.
 While it bakes, assemble the four digits in order to open your lock.